Kate Gosselin Posts Summer Vacation Photo Of 5 Of Her Sextuplets And Immediately Gets Bashed

 “Soooo, Collin doesn’t even get to spend the summer with his siblings??” one follower asked.

-Another noted: “It can’t be good for Collin to be always excluded from this group… He must be so lonely.
+Another noted, “It can’t be good for Collin to be always excluded from this group… He must be so lonely.
 He was on the show for many years and fit right it.
 He is going to have bitter memories from his childhood and always feel different and unwanted.”

 But other fans defended the mom of eight and questioned how anyone could tell which child is missing from the photo.